 In essence I have the best of both worlds because I have had the mindset to say screw you I’m doing what I want.
 There is no way am I missing out on everything I want to do, everything I want to tick off on my bucket list and everything life has to offer me until I am too damn old to be able to do it!

-And a large number of people are starting to agree with me about taking a career break.
+And a large number of people are starting to agree with me about it.

 Not only are career breaks more popular than ever before but everyone is starting to see the benefits to taking them for both parties involved.

 From an employers point of view giving their staff the freedom to take time off to travel or even pursue other dreams is nothing but a benefit to them.